hedongxiao-tju/TFSGFM/README.md

 ```
 More details can be found in `env_description.txt`.

-# 2. How to use SGRL
+# 2. How to use TFSGFM

 To run the node classification experiments using TFSGFM in the mixed homophilic-heterophilic scenario, follow these steps: